EastEnders: Portrayal of certain professions

 In 2010, EastEnders came under criticism from the police for the way that they were portrayed during the "Who Killed Archie?" storyline.
 During the storyline, DCI Jill Marsden (Sophie Stanton) and DC Wayne Hughes (Jamie Treacher) talk to locals about the case and Hughes accepts a bribe.
 The police claimed that such scenes were "damaging" to their reputation and added that the character DC Deanne Cunningham (Zoë Henry) was "irritatingly inaccurate".
-In response to the criticism, EastEnders apologised for offending real life detectives and confirmed that they use a police consultant for such storylines.
+In response to the criticism, EastEnders apologised for offending real life detectives and confirmed that it uses a police consultant for such storylines.

 In October 2012, a storyline involving Lola Pearce (Danielle Harold), forced to hand over her baby Lexi Pearce, was criticised by the charity The Who Cares?
 Trust, who called the storyline an "unhelpful portrayal" and said it had already received calls from members of the public who were "distressed about the EastEnders scene where a social worker snatches a baby from its mother's arms".
 The scenes were also condemned by the British Association of Social Workers (BASW), calling the BBC "too lazy and arrogant" to correctly portray the child protection process, and saying that the baby was taken "without sufficient grounds to do so".
 Bridget Robb, acting chief of the BASW, said the storyline provoked "real anger among a profession well used to a less than accurate public and media perception of their jobs ..
 EastEnders' shabby portrayal of an entire profession has made a tough job even tougher."